Induced morphisms between Heyting-valued models: Induced morphisms in Heyting valued models

-It is, however, not enough to ask only this, for one such $y$ could be chosen \textit{ad hod} without the members of its domain being related to the members of $x$'s.
-There is no hope for us to attain the imposed conditions of inequalities of atomic formulas, which depend recursively on the domains of the involved objects, if we do not impose some similarly recursive demands for the relation.
+It is, however, not enough to ask only this, since one such $y$ could be chosen \textit{ad hoc} without the members of its domain being related to the members of $x$'s.
+There is no hope for us to attain the imposed conditions of inequalities of atomic formulas, which depend recursively on the domains of the involved objects, if we do not impose some similarly recursive demands on the relation.

 Thus, the final condition says that for every member $u$ of $x$'s domain, there was some $u$ in some previous step which to which it was related.
-Surely $\tilde\phi$ is only very rarely a function, but after taking the quotient by $\bvalue{\cdot=\cdot}$-equivalence it is a function.
+Surely $\tilde f$ is only very rarely a function, but after taking the quotient by $\bvalue{\cdot=\cdot}$-equivalence it is a function.